knuesel/callisto/src/rich-object.typ

   if type(data) == array {
     data = data.join()
   }
-  // Pass expanded(!) handlers along for mutual recursion: https://github.com/typst/typst/issues/744 return handler(data, handlers: all-handlers, ..args-handler) }
+  return handler(data, ctx: ctx, ..handler-args)
+}

 // Process a "rich" object, which can be available in multiple formats.